chnyda/taikungoclient/client/docs/OrganizationCreateCommand.md

 HasAdminCloudCredentialId returns a boolean if a field has been set.

-### SetAdminCloudCredentialIdNil

-`func (o *OrganizationCreateCommand) SetAdminCloudCredentialIdNil(b bool)`

- SetAdminCloudCredentialIdNil sets the value for AdminCloudCredentialId to be an explicit nil

-### UnsetAdminCloudCredentialId
-`func (o *OrganizationCreateCommand) UnsetAdminCloudCredentialId()`

-UnsetAdminCloudCredentialId ensures that no value is present for AdminCloudCredentialId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)